pkp/pkp-docs/learning-ops/en/setup.md

 To learn more about available plugins, see [the Plugin Inventory](/plugin-inventory/en/).

-**AddThis**: This plugin allows adding social media sharing buttons to the preprint landing page.
-For a better usage, it is recommended to register an account at AddThis.

 **Browse Plugin**: This plugin adds the ability to browse by Categories and sub-categories through the Servers homepage.

 ![An instance of OPS with the Browse plugin enabled.](./assets/learning-ops-website-settings-browse-plugin.png)